Romsey Abbey

 Romsey Abbey is the name currently given to a parish church of the Church of England in Romsey, a market town in Hampshire, England.
 Until the Dissolution of the Monasteries it was the church of a Benedictine nunnery.
 The surviving Norman-era church is the town's outstanding feature and is now the largest parish church in the county of Hampshire since changes in county boundaries led to the larger Christchurch Priory being now included in Dorset.
 The current vicar is the Reverend Thomas Wharton, who took up the post in September 2018.

 Monastic history

 The church was originally built during the 10th century, as part of a monastic foundation of Benedictine women.
-In 968, the abbey was gifted land by Edgar, King of England and rededicated.
+In 968, the abbey was gifted land by King Edgar and rededicated.

 The religious community continued to grow and a village grew around it.
 Both suffered already in the 10th century, when Viking raiders sacked the village and burnt down the original church in 993.
 However, the abbey was rebuilt in stone in around 1000 and the village quickly recovered.
 The abbey and its community of nuns flourished and was renowned as a seat of learning – especially for the children of the nobility.